 AHA offers two programs for young or first time skaters.
 Our Learn to Skate (LTS) and Learn to Play Programs (LTP) are designed to help new skaters learn skating and playing skills necessary to advance them into our Travel Program.

-3rd year in the program, or 2nd year with improving skills; increased emphasis on hockey skills and introduction to team play (more advanced)
+- Red (more advanced): 3rd year in the program, or 2nd year with improving skills; increased emphasis on hockey skills and introduction to team play

-Each LTS skater must have a hockey stick, ice skates, shin pads, elbow pads, gloves (hockey gloves are not required; heavy winter gloves are OK), and an HECC approved helmet with cage/face mask and a hockey stick.
+Each LTS skater must have ice skates, shin pads, elbow pads, gloves (hockey gloves are not required; heavy winter gloves are OK), an HECC approved helmet with cage/face mask and a hockey stick.
 [Printable quipment information (PDF)].

-The Association will offer one or more novice teams in the second and third sessions of the GSL Novice Program if there are enough children who meet the USA Hockey and GSL requirements, an approved volunteer coach and adequate ice time.
-The Novice games are played at the Olympia Ice Areana in West Springfield MA.
+The Association will offer one or more novice teams in the second and third sessions of the GSL Novice Program if there are enough children who meet the USA Hockey and GSL requirements.
 The Novice teams will play one hour cross ice games against teams from other GSL associations.
-These games will be 3 on 3 or 4 on 4 with reduced sized nets and no goalies.
-The Association scheduler will publish any additional ice time associated with this program on the master schedule.
+These games will be 3 on 3 or 4 on 4 with reduced sized nets and no goalies and take place at the Olympia Ice Center in West Springfield.

 The 2020-21 program will be different from other years due to limited ice availability.
 There will be six practices from late November through January on Saturday afternoons at Collins-Moylan Arena in Greenfield (practice dates are 11/28, 12/12, 12/19, 1/9, 1/16 and 1/30).
 Games will run Sunday mornings starting November 29, 2020 through the end of February 2021 (no games Dec.
 27, 14 games total).

 This year, we are offering families the option to participate in practices only, or both practices and games.
 Visit the registration page for pricing and to register.